cwensel/bash-emr/README.md

 Will launch screen on the master node.
 Screen must be already installed.
 If a screen instance is already running, this command will automatically attach.

+Note screens will be named after the local username, or use the `EMR_SCREEN_NAME` env variable.

+### emrscreenlist
+Will list all remove screen names.

 ### emrtail
 Will automatically 'tail' the current flow step logs.